This text is replaced by the Flash movie.

 - When you Grout make sure you work the grout down in between the tiles good, if you get void spots it will crack.

-- I just recently put in Floating Wood Flooring and Tile in my Kitchen, I have tile at the entrance and the wood flooring on both sides,
+- I just recently put in Floating Wood Flooring and Tile in my Kitchen here is a picture, I have tile at the entrance and the wood flooring on both sides, I also but tile in the newly remodeled Bathroom, there is an avi movie of the finished Bathroom to, it was my first try at movie mode with our new digital camera.

 - Put a sealer on your Tile and Grout, keeps it cleaner longer.